yaitec/Langflow-Streamlit-integration/README.md

 `export LANGFLOW_STREAMLIT_ENABLED=true export LANGFLOW_STREAMLIT_PORT=5001`

-1. Restart Langflow using `langflow run --env-file .env`
+2. Restart Langflow using `langflow run --env-file .env`
-2. Run any project and check the LangSmith dashboard for monitoring and observability.
+3. Run any project and check the LangSmith dashboard for monitoring and observability.

-# How to get Streamlit's Flows from store
+# How to get Streamlit's Flows from the store
-The gif bellow shows how to search, download and run streamlit's flow:
+The gif below shows how to search, download, and run Streamlit's flow:
 <p align="center">
   <img src="./docs/static/img/streamlit/streamlit_how_to_get_flows.gif" alt="Your GIF" style="border: 3px solid #211C43;">
 </p>

 # Using Streamlit Components in Langflow
-The gif bellow shows how to use `Listen` and `Send` components:
+The gif below shows how to use `Listen` and `Send` components:
 <p align="center">
   <img src="./docs/static/img/streamlit/streamlit_how_to_connect_components.gif" alt="Your GIF" style="border: 3px solid #211C43;">
 </p>